Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Experiments

-\paragraph{Network optimization.} ADAM optimizer is adopted to optimize the networks with weighting factors $\lambda_\text{rc}=1$, $\lambda_\text{adv}=1$, $\lambda_\text{cyc}=10$, $\lambda_\text{apr}=0.5$ and the triplet margin $m=0.3$.
-The initial learning rates ($lr$) are set to 0.00035 for person image encoders and 0.0002 for the structured domain-translation (SDT) network.
+ADAM optimizer is adopted to optimize the networks with weighting factors $\lambda_\text{rc}=1$, $\lambda_\text{adv}=1$, $\lambda_\text{cyc}=10$, $\lambda_\text{apr}=0.5$ and triplet margin $m=0.3$.
+The initial learning rates ($lr$) are set to 0.00035 for person image encoders and 0.0002 for the SDT network.
 The source-domain pre-training iterates for 30 epochs and the learning rate decreases to 1/10 of its previous value every 10 epochs.
-The proposed joint training scheme (Alg. \ref{overallalg}) iterates for 50 epochs, where the learning rate is constant for the first 25 epochs and then gradually decreases to 0 for another 25 epochs following the formula $lr=lr\times(1.0-\max(0,epoch-25)/25)$.
+The proposed joint training scheme (Algorithm \ref{overallalg}) iterates for 50 epochs, where the learning rate is constant for the first 25 epochs and then gradually decreases to 0 for another 25 epochs following the formula $lr=lr\times(1.0-\max(0,epoch-25)/25)$.